schilkp/schilkp.github.io/content/projects/PmodADC/index.md

 same board.
 This could simplify the somewhat convoluted power architecture, possibly reducing noise.

-This would also enable me to select the external oscillator FPGA to give more flexibility in sampling rate selection.
+This would also enable me to select the external oscillator for the FPGA to give more flexibility in sampling rate selection.
 A more standard frequency (44.1 kHz) would make sense.
 The FPGA could also be directly connected to the ADC: Skipping the shift registers and their high-speed serial communication would probably also yield noise improvements.

 Another interesting idea would be to implement a charge-redistribution ADC from discrete components.
-I would presume that this would not be as straight forward, but definitely worth a try.
+I would presume that this would not be as straightforward, but definitely worth a try.
 An integrating/multislope ADC would also make for a fun challenge.

 ## Links